1tgr/rust-websocket-lite/README.md

 This is a standalone crate that does not do any I/O directly.
 For a full WebSocket client, see the [websocket-lite](https://docs.rs/websocket-lite) crate.

-# `async`/`await`
+# async/await
-As of October 2019, the `master` branch builds against Rust nightly, and is expected to build against Rust stable 1.40.
+Version 0.3.2 and above use `std` futures and the `async` and `await` keywords.
+They are based on tokio 0.2 and futures 0.3 and the earliest supported compiler is 1.39.

-It currently references `futures-preview = "0.3.0-alpha.19"` and `tokio = "0.2.0-alpha.6"`.
+Version 0.2.4 is the release prior to `async`/`await`.
+It is based on tokio 0.1 and futures 0.1.